Pianodao Piano Articles and Reviews

 Improve your Music Theory!

-Harris has done us all a huge service with this innovative series, demonstrating that we can properly realise the true purpose of teaching music theory by making it interesting, useful and above all genuinely relevant to a player’s musical learning.
+At last, a series which realises the true purpose of teaching music theory by making it interesting, useful and above all genuinely relevant to a player’s musical learning!

 Practice Starters – Pick a Card!